 FISPACT is an inventory code that has been developed for neutron-induced activation calculations for materials in fusion devices.
-The current version is FISPACT-2005, which is the culmination of nineteen years of development.
+A new feature is the ability to calculate activation induced by deuterons or protons.
+The current version is FISPACT-2007, which is the culmination of twenty-one years of development.
 It uses external libraries of nuclear data for all relevant nuclides to calculate the number of atoms of each species at a specified time during the irradiation or after a decay time following shutdown.
 The various species are formed either by a direct reaction on a starting material, by a series of reactions some of which can be on radioactive targets or by a decay or series of decays.
-The accuracy of the calculated inventory is dependent on the quality of the input nuclear data - the cross sections and decay properties - the European Activation File (EAF), described in the next section, is the recommended source of data.
+The accuracy of the calculated inventory is dependent on the quality of the input nuclear data the cross sections and decay properties - the European Activation File (EAF), described in the next section, is the recommended source of data.